-GOVERNANCE COMMITTEE

-- FIRST: All candidates who have been vetted by the FPA management team will be provided to the Governance committee.
-The governance committee will then meet to determine which candidates to formally ask to apply for Board membership. - SECOND: The Governance committee will provide a slate of new board members to the full Board for adoption. - FINAL: Once formally adopted, the new Directors will be onboarded by the Board Chair and the Regional Director, Alabama governance for the work in Alabama.
+- GOVERNANCE COMMITTEE - FIRST: The Governance Committee will recruit and vet all potential candidates. - SECOND: The Governance committee will provide a slate of new board members to the full Board for adoption. - FINAL: Once formally adopted, the new Directors will be on boarded by the Board Chair and the Regional Director, Alabama